 5. Keep your office connected with the cloud

 Cloud technology has had a major impact on how remote workers are managed.
 Employees now have access to necessary information, content and tools to help them remain productive.
-For instance, many businesses of varying sizes now use a cloud-based phone system for communication.
+For instance, many businesses of varying sizes now use cloud unified communications solutions.

 There are also other tools available to help you reproduce the office work environment, allow teams to brainstorm and help everyone collaborate on documents in real-time.

 Your managers can receive reminders about scheduling one-on-one meetings and completing HR tasks such as selecting benefits, viewing pay history or requesting vacation time off via self-service portals.

 Some of these solutions come with mobile apps that further extend a remote worker’s power and capability.

 6. Offer remote working tools to increase productivity

 One of the best ways to build strong relationships between remote workers and their colleagues is to make sure everyone is using software tools that help them easily communicate and collaborate together.
 Everyone (whether on premises or a remote) should have access to all your tools, including:

 - Instant messaging for quickly communicating work-related information